wrdsb/wordpress-theme/README.md

 This WordPress Theme is the Official WordPress theme for the WRDSB.

-It is used for all WRDSB Websites using WordPress.
+It is used for all WRDSB Public Websites using WordPress.
 All websites refer to this instance of the Theme (it is the cardinal copy).

 ## Report issues